ecobee/building-controls-simulator/README.md

 The .bashrc at `scripts/setup/.bashrc` can be configured similar to any .bashrc file.
 It simply runs commands (rc) whenever an interactive bash shell is opened.

-For example removing the line `pipenv run jupyter_lab_bkgrnd` will cause the jupyter server to not be start in the background.

 ## Building the Documentation